metral/build_a_cloud/README.md

 displayed in the logs
 4. To view the OpenCenter GUI, use the bac-opencenter-server-\* IP and the corresponding OpenCenter user & password

+**Note**: Once you run cloud.py, DO NOT interfere with any portion of the install process.
+That includes, modifying anything on the public cloud either through the dashboard or command line, playing with the OpenCenter GUI (as this configures the environment already for you via the OpenCenter API) or tweaking settings in the VM's themselves.